moson-mo/pacseek/README.md

 # pacseek
 ## A terminal user interface for searching and installing Arch Linux packages

-pacseek is terminal user interface which allows you to browse and search through the Arch Linux package databases as well as the Arch User Repository
+pacseek is terminal user interface which allows you to browse and search through the Arch Linux package databases as well as the Arch User Repository.
+Packages can be installed/uninstalled with the <kbd>ENTER</kbd> key.

 ![pacseek](https://github.com/moson-mo/pacseek/blob/main/assets/pacseek_animation.gif?raw=true?inline=true)